sairamravuri321/to-do-List/README.md

-This is a simple Todo List application built using React.
+This is a simple Todo List application built using ReactJS

 ## Installation